o19s/elasticsearch-learning-to-rank/CONTRIBUTING.md

 # Other questions?
 Get in touch!

-Please [email Doug Turnbull](mailto:dturnbull@opensourceconnections.com) to ask any questions about contributing not covered by this document.
-If there's a "bug" in this document, please feel free to file an issue.
+Please open an issue to ask any questions about contributing not covered by this document.
+If there's a "bug" in this document, please feel free to file PR, typos are the wosrt.